stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/ADC/ADC_DMA/readme.txt

 This example describes how to use the ADC1 and DMA to transfer continuously converted data from ADC1 to memory.
-The ADC1 is configured to convert continuously channel11, Voltage reference, Temperature sensor and Battery charge.
+The ADC1 is configured to convert continuously channel11 if the used device is STM32F051R8T6 and channel10 if the used one is STM32F072VBT6.
+In addition the ADC1 converts continuously Voltage reference, Temperature sensor and Battery charge.
 Each time an end of conversion occurs the DMA transfers, in circular mode, the converted data from ADC1 DR register to the RegularConvData_Tab[4] table.
-User can vary the ADC1 channel11 voltage using the EVAL Board potentiometer RV3.
+User can vary the ADC1 channel11 or channel10 voltage using the EVAL Board potentiometer RV3.
 The 4 converted voltages are displayed on the EVAL Board LCD.